LegendaryMouse/Unimice/README.md

 At **Unimice**, we create new private Minecraft servers regularly.
 Whether you prefer modded, plugin-based, or vanilla servers, we have something for everyone.
 Our servers have been running for over 3 years, offering the best custom modpacks and stable hosting.

-### Mascot: 🐭 Myska the Mouse
-Meet Myska, our beloved mascot who symbolizes the fun and welcoming community that **Unimice** is all about.

 ## 🌟 Our Key Features

 - **✌️ No Filler Promises:** We skip the cliché features like “friendly community” and “stable hosting”—you know we’ve got that covered.